global-env/proposal/README.md

 ## Implementation

-The `global.env` property is an object that provides the current environment as a constant flag, an `is()` method for comparison, and additional boolean shorthand properties for easy lookup.
+The `global.env` property is an object that provides the current environment as a constant, an `is()` method for comparison, and additional boolean flags for easy lookup.

 ```js
 Object.defineProperty(global, 'env', {